News flash: Insuring body parts isn't just for celebrities. However, the cost of doing so does put it out of reach for most average Joes.

 If you've picked up a celebrity gossip magazine or caught a celebrity television show, you've heard about it before: Celebrities buy insurance policies for specific body parts.
 You’ve probably heard of singers insuring their vocal cords, athletes covering their arms and legs, and supermodels insuring facial features.

 If you've been wondering whether you can insure a body part, the answer is yes.
 But it isn't through your typical insurance company, nor is it a standard policy.
+You can find affordable health insurance in our trusted network.

 Insurance for Specific Body Parts Is for Those Who Have Body Parts That are "Assets"